Manufactured-Communities-Management/panorama-js-plugin/README.md

     - this will cause the ready-to-use panorama pictures (KTX2s) to be created
 3. Optionally, to use the pictures in production, the ready-to-use panorama pictures will have to be upload to the MCM Panorama S3 bucket.
     - the Docker script will also take care of this, more info down below
-    - the panorama pictures can then be viewed at `https://d11xh1fqz0z9k8.cloudfront.net/?a=xxxxxxxxx`, where `xxxxxxxxx` is the scene ID (the scene ID is configured in Unreal)
+    - the panorama pictures can then be viewed at `https://d11xh1fqz0z9k8.cloudfront.net/?a=xxxxxxxxx`, where `xxxxxxxxx` is the home ID (the home ID is configured in Unreal)

 ## Docker script